prashanthbabu07/notes/git.md

     squash merge the feature branch -
         (f2 - t1, t2, t3, t4....)

-    t1 to t1 would be as aif a single f2 commit and then merge to dev.????
+    t1 to t1 would be as if a single f2 commit and then merge to dev.????

+ssh key gen for github
+ssh-keygen -t rsa -b 4096 -C ""
+# Add the SSH key to your GitHub account